Ramón Ayala (American musician)

-Ramón Ayala is an accordion player from Hidalgo, Texas, who currently resides in the Rio Grande Valley.
+Ramón Ayala (born August 13, 1928) is an American accordion player from Hidalgo, Texas, who currently resides in the Rio Grande Valley.
 He is the son of Pedro Ayala.
 His progressive style and technique has earned him the 2009 Accordion Player of the Year Award from the South Texas Conjunto Association.
 In 2009 he celebrated his 45th career anniversary.
+As of 2019, Ayala was still performing at the age of 91.